Does employee data come under the purview of GDPR?

 Clearing the Old Data

-When GDPR impacts on HR system, employees must make sure that they are making their database up-to-date.GDPR impact on HR system, Why?
-Because they will not be allowed to hold employee data that is not required by the organisation longer than its intended purpose.
+When GDPR impacts on HR system, employees must make sure that they are making their database up-to-date.GDPR impact on the HR system, Why?
+Because they will not be allowed to hold employee data that is not required by the organization longer than its intended purpose.
 It could be either the old contact information of the employees, sensitive records of past employees, or personal details of temporary staff.
 Alternatively, it should be stated in their consent form that the company will store their information.

 For instance, if the staff is using the HR system, which doesn’t allow to eliminate customer’s data, then a new and effective HR system must be brought in the HR department.